 On February 13, 2019, the Company announced that Pure Sunfarms had entered into a credit agreement with Bank of Montreal, as agent and lead lender, and Farm Credit Canada, as lender, in respect of a CA\$20 million secured non-revolver term loan (the "Credit Facility").
-The Credit Facility, which matures on February 7, 2022, is secured by the Delta 3 greenhouse facility, and contains customary financial and restrictive covenants.
+The Credit Facility, which matures on February 7, 2022, is secured by the Delta 3 facility, and contains customary financial and restrictive covenants.
 The Company is not a party to the Credit Facility but has provided a limited guarantee in the amount of CA\$10 million in connection with the Credit Facility.

-As at September 30, 2019, the Company had amounts due from its joint venture, Pure Sunfarms, totaling \$218 (December 31, 2018 - \$1,079) primarily for consulting services.
+As at June 30, 2019, the Company had amounts due from its joint venture, Pure Sunfarms, totaling \$168 (December 31, 2018 - \$1,079) primarily for consulting services and the reimbursement of expenses which occurred in the year.

 These amounts are non-interest bearing and due on demand.
-On July 5, 2018, the Shareholders entered into a Loan Agreement in the form of a demand loan to Pure Sunfarms.
-As at September 30, 2019, the balance Pure Sunfarms owed the Company, including interest was \$10,472.
+On July 5, 2018, the Shareholders entered into a Loan Agreement with Pure Sunfarms, whereby, as at June 30, 2019, the Shareholders had each contributed CA\$13,000 (US\$10,082) in the form of a demand loan to Pure Sunfarms.
+Effective January 1, 2019, the loan amounts bear simple interest at the rate of 6.2% per annum, calculated semi-annually.
+Interest is accrued and payable on demand being made by either Shareholder.
+Prior to January 1, 2019, the loan amount bore interest at the rate of 8.0%.
 These amounts are included in amounts due from joint venture in the interim statements of financial position.

-On March 25, 2019, the Company entered into a Grid Loan Agreement (the "Grid Loan") with VFH, whereby, as at September 30, 2019, the Company had contributed \$8,315 in the form a grid loan to VFH.
-The Grid Loan has a maturity date of March 25, 2022, and bears simple interest at the rate of 8% per annum, calculated monthly.
+On March 25, 2019, the Company entered into the Grid Loan with VFH, whereby, as at June 30, 2019, the Company had contributed \$5,193 in the form a grid loan to VFH.
+The Grid Loan has a maturity date of March 25, 2022 and will bear simple interest at the rate of 8% per annum, calculated monthly.

-Under the terms of the AVGGH Joint Venture Agreement, the Company will lend approximately US\$1.2 million to AVGGH for start-up costs and working capital.
-The loan bears simple interest at the rate of 8% per annum, calculated monthly.
-As at September 30, 2019, the Company had loaned AVGGH approximately \$1,185.
+Under the terms of the AVGGH Joint Venture Agreement, the Company will lend approximately US\$5 million to AVGGH for start-up costs and working capital.
+The loans will bear simple interest at the rate of 8% per annum, calculated monthly (note 7).
+As at June 30, 2019, the Company had loaned AVGGH approximately \$552 (note 7).

-One of the Company's employees is related to a member of the Company's executive management team and received approximately \$81 in salary and benefits during the nine months ended September 30, 2019 (2018 - \$81).
+One of the Company's employees is related to a member of the Company's executive management team and received approximately \$54 in salary and benefits during the six months ended June 30, 2019 (2018 - \$54).